 - FAQ: Is Azure AD supported as Open ID Provider?

 - Relying Party

 Relying Party (short: RP) is an app that outsources the authentication of users, which is Picturepark itself.
 Picturepark does not handle authentication but outsources authentication to the Picturepark IDS or any trusted Identity Provider configured in the system.

 - Picturepark IDS

 Picturepark IDS (short: PIDS) is the Picturepark Identity Server, which serves as the default trusted Identity Provider of your Picturepark Content Platform.
 All identity information (e.g. user attributes) are saved in the Picturepark IDS.
 You can access multiple Pictureparks with the same identity.
-Whenever Office 365 needs to verify a user, for example, Azure AD performs all identity and access management and is thus the trusted identity provider.

 - Open ID Provider

 OpenID Providers are implementations based on Open ID Connect, like servers or services or libraries.
 Open ID Providers are listed on the official Open ID Connect page: https://openid.net/developers/certified.
 Popular services like Google, Microsoft, or Amazon support Open ID, but each Open ID Provider can define different metadata describing the Open ID Connect configuration.
 Therefore not all Open ID Providers are supported with Picturepark.